 For example, check out this co-listed open house flyer template.
 Could you create this in Canva?
 Maybe, but the chances of you making it look this good are slim, and the hours you spend sweating over the design could be spent showing houses.

 Like LabCoat Agents Marketing Center, Coffee & Contracts offers professional graphic design templates designed by talented graphic designers working with top-producing agents.
 The only difference is that Coffee & Contracts has more templates for social media.
 This includes templates for animated Instagram Reels, Stories, and even scripts for videos.
 They also offer print templates and presentations, all with a cooler Gen Z edge.
 If you’re working in an area with lots of millennials or hipsters, Coffee & Contracts is for you.
+As a special thank you to Close readers, use promo code THECLOSE for $15 off your first month.

 Believe it or not, designing a memorable, enduring logo is one of the hardest jobs a graphic designer can get.
 First, because logos are such a crucial element of any brand, and second, because they have very little to work with.
 For example, they can’t add fancy pictures of mansions or drone videos like they could with say, a website.